rust-lang/rfcs/text/0000-target-tier-policy.md

 - Tier 3 targets may have unusual requirements to build or use, but must not create legal issues for the Rust project or for developers who work on those targets.
-- Tier 3 targets should attempt to implement as much of the standard library as possible, but may leave some code `unimplemented!()`, whether because the target makes it impossible to implement or challenging to implement.
+- Tier 3 targets should attempt to implement as much of the standard libraries as possible and appropriate (`core` for most targets, `alloc` for any target with a standard memory allocator, `std` for targets with an operating system), but may leave some code `unimplemented!()`, whether because the target makes it impossible to implement or challenging to implement.
 The authors of pull requests are not obligated to avoid calling any portions of the standard library on the basis of a tier 3 target not implementing those